 These common questions made us realise that not everyone is as knowledgeable in office chair terminology as we are.
 It therefore makes sense to explain the important differences between the chair types.

-The traditional ‘bosses’ chair as shown above, has only basic features like a simple swivel & tilt mechanism and fixed armrests.
-They lack the adjustability and advanced ergonomics of their modern counterparts.
+The classic executive chair, or ‘bosses’ chair, has only basic features like a simple swivel & tilt mechanism and fixed armrests.

 Modern executive office chairs